7 Tips to Know If You're Boring Someone

 6. Body position.
 People with a good connection generally turn fully to face each other.
 A person who is partially turned away isn’t fully embracing the conversation.
 I pay special attention to body position when I'm in a meeting and trying to show (or feign) interest: I sit forward in my chair, instead of lounging back, and keep my attention obviously focused on whoever is speaking, instead of looking down at papers, gazing into space, or checking my phone.

-Along the same lines, if you’re a speaker trying to figure out if an audience is interested in what you’re saying:
+Along the same lines, if you’re a speaker trying to figure out if an audience is interested in what you’re saying, consider:

 7. Audience posture.
 Back in 1885, Sir Francis Galton wrote a paper in 1885 called “The Measurement of Fidget.”
 He determined that people slouch and lean when bored, so a speaker can measure the boredom of an audience by seeing how far from vertically upright they are.
 Also, attentive people fidget less; bored people fidget more.
 An audience that’s upright and still is interested, while an audience that’s horizontal and squirmy is bored.